PoisotLab/MetawebTransferLearning/outline.md

 *Embedding the knowledge:*
-Using a truncated singular value decomposition (*t-SVD*) of the European metaweb to reduce dimensionality, we are able to extract the left and right subspaces which are the latent traits of predator and prey species respectively.
+Using a truncated singular value decomposition (*t-SVD*) of the European metaweb, we are able to extract the left and right subspaces - representing the latent traits of predator and prey species respectively.
-We then map these latent traits to the mammalian phylogenetic tree *i.e* matching traits to the phylogeny.
+We then map these latent traits to the phylogenetic tree *i.e* matching latent traits to the phylogeny.
 For species shared between Europe and Canada it is possible to directly infer their latent traits.
 For novel species, we reconstruct their latent traits by averaging the values of those of their three closest neighbours (based on the cophenetic